 Smartphones and tablets are usually equipped with a number of adjustable settings ideal for ergonomics.
 Reduce the brightness on the device when you are in a dimly lit or dark environment to reduce the common issue of headaches and eyestrain.
 You are also able to adjust the size of displayed text, meaning those with poor eyesight won’t have to struggle to read smaller lettering.

-Other adaptable features to reduce eye strain include the option of bold text, magnifier camera tool, contrast tuning and zoom.
+Other adaptable features to reduce eye strain include the option of bold text, a magnifier camera tool, contrast tuning, and zoom.

 Use the devices’ digital assistants

-Here is a short video that compares the digital assistants, Google Assistant, Apple Siri, Amazon Alexa, and Samsung Bixby Voice.
+Here is a short video that compares digital assistants:

 Use supported accessories